-You should not use Dove soap on your dog, even though it’s a mild soap and we’ll tell you why.
+You should not use Dove soap on your dog, even though it’s mild, and we’ll tell you why.

 Why You Shouldn’t Bathe Your Dog Using Dove Soap